Gbukaa/security_week/kubernetes/README.md

 ## Kick-off

-1. We'll discuss the important things for the week
+1. We'll discuss the important things for the week.
-2. We'll have a short Q&A
+2. We'll have a short Q&A.
-3. You'll get into your teams and start with the [project for this week](#metapod-project)
+3. You'll get into your teams and start with one of the [projects for this week](#projects).

 ## Overview of the week